 The comparison between softplus and ReLU corrected an intuition I had inherited from smooth optimization: smoother functions should be easier to train.
 Softplus is differentiable everywhere with nonzero gradient, while ReLU is nondifferentiable at zero and flat for negative inputs.
 By a classical smoothness criterion, softplus seems preferable.

 Empirically, ReLU often performs better.
 Chapter 6 provides a structural explanation.
 ReLU induces sparsity through hard gating, effectively selecting a subnetwork conditioned on the input.
-The resulting function is piecewise linear—globally nonlinear, but locally linear within each region.
-Optimization proceeds largely within these regions, with boundary crossings relatively rare in high dimensions.
+The resulting function is piecewise linear: globally nonlinear, but locally linear within each region.
+The training behavior is not governed by smoothness alone.

 Smoothness alone does not determine learnability.
 Geometry, sparsity, and gating behavior shape gradient flow and effective model complexity.
-That realization made me more cautious about mapping classical smooth optimization intuitions directly onto deep networks.
+That makes me more cautious about mapping classical smooth optimization intuitions directly onto deep networks.

-Finishing Chapter 6 did not make me more confident in tuning models; it made me more precise in how I reason about them.
-I think less in terms of "can this network approximate the function?" and more in terms of parameter efficiency, structural priors, and the separation between representation and optimization.
+Chapter 6 is less a tuning guide than a sharper vocabulary for model structure.
+I now think less in terms of "can this network approximate the function?" and more in terms of parameter efficiency, structural priors, and the separation between representation and optimization.
 Neural networks feel less like universal approximators and more like structured hypothesis classes with specific geometric and algebraic constraints.

 Get new posts by email